 By standardizing emotions, Facebook could make it easier for people to connect across language barriers.
 I might know enough Spanish to read a friend’s post, but not how to comment with any kind of complexity.
 Now I can leave a Reaction, and be confident they understand what I mean.

 Will this impact your Page?

 Apptuse sees this as a great opportunity for businesses and advertisers to better understand how people are responding to their content on Facebook.
 Page owners can see Reactions to all of their posts on Page insights.
 Reactions have the same impact on ad delivery as likes.
-These Reactions will help advertisers and marketers realise what kind of content their customers appreciate the most and help them in building their online marketing strategy accordingly.
+These Reactions will help advertisers and marketers realize what kind of content their customers appreciate the most and help them in building their online marketing strategy accordingly.